fortinet-solutions-cse/sdwan-advpn-reference/README.md

 FortiGate devices (or use the [Configuration Scripts](https://docs.fortinet.com/document/fortigate/7.0.6/administration-guide/780930/configuration-scripts) feature).
 This method is handy to build a quick and simple lab or to quickly validate the changes made to your Jinja templates.

+A brief summary of features supported by these templates is available in the file [Supported_Features.md](./Supported_Features.md).
+A complete reference of all supported parameters in the Project Template is available in the file [Project_Template_Reference.md](./Project_Template_Reference.md).

 Please also check the [Wiki](https://github.com/fortinet-solutions-cse/sdwan-advpn-reference/wiki) page of this repository for some useful tips and examples.

 Finally, feel free to report issues and provide your suggestions ([right here](https://github.com/fortinet-solutions-cse/sdwan-advpn-reference/issues)).